rrnyquist/ebenezer/_Scripture/ESV/56_Titus.md

 And let our people learn to devote themselves to good works, so as to help cases of urgent need, and not be unfruitful. ^0314

 All who are with me send greetings to you.
-Greet those who love us in the faith.
-Grace be with you all. ^0315
+Greet those who love us in the faith.Grace be with you all. ^0315